Is Johnny Depp’s trial against Amber Heard in court today?

 Related video: Johnny Depp describes severing finger in vodka bottle fight with Amber Heard

-The defamation trial between actors Johnny Depp and Amber Heard began on 11 April in Fairfax, Virginia following Mr Depp’s lawsuit against his ex-wife in March 2019.
+The defamation trial opposing Johnny Depp and Amber Heard concluded its fourth week at the district court in Fairfax, Virginia, on 5 May and will not resume until next week.

-Mr Depp is arguing that she defamed him in a December 2018 op-ed published in The Washington Post titled “I spoke up against sexual violence — and faced our culture’s wrath.
-That has to change”.
+Depp sued Heard, his ex-wife, for alleged defamation over an op-ed she wrote in 2018 in The Washington Post, titled: “I spoke up against sexual violence — and faced our culture’s wrath.
+That has to change.”
+While Depp was not named in the op-ed, he claims her allegations made it difficult for him to land movie roles.

+Heard countersued her ex-husband, accusing him of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment.”

+Depp has asked for $50m in damages; Heard has asked for $100m and immunity against Depp’s claims.

 Since the start of the trial, the proceedings have begun at 10am US eastern time each day with a 15-minute break in the morning and a lunch lasting between one and two hours.